jdelon02/agent-os/templates/instructions/write-spec.md

   3. Target users and use cases (minimum 1)
   4. Tech stack preferences
   5. Has the new application been initialized yet and we're inside the project folder? (yes/no)
+  6. Do you have any mockups, wireframes, or design assets for this product?
+(Note: We'll scan for assets automatically regardless of your response)
 </error_template>

 <memory_enhanced_input_gathering>